 – This Recipe is Sponsored by Gold Medal Flour –

 Our recipe below makes muffins with large, domed tops — just like muffins you’ll find in many bakeries.
 They are very simple to make — simple enough to make in the morning for breakfast.

-YOU MAY ALSO LIKE: These easy vanilla-scented chocolate chip muffins are tender and moist.
+You may also like: These easy chocolate chip muffins are tender and moist.
 Plus, they only take about 30 minutes to make — and most of that is the baking time.
-Jump to the Chocolate Chip Muffin Recipe.

 How to Make Muffins with Peaches